 Of course, if you’re ready to seriously get away, now’s a great time to start planning a big dream trip, too!
 With so much time to plan before you can make the trip, it’s the perfect time to start sorting out details and planning out all the logistics and details to make your trip truly a once-in-a-lifetime adventure.
 Even just planning a future vacation can boost your mood and give you some wanderlust-inspired energy, so whether it’s a road trip around New Zealand or a South African safari, now’s the time to start planning a big dream trip for later this year or even 2022.
 If you need some inspiration, here’s our top dream trips that you finally have time to plan.

-Think about it: once Europe reopens, it’s going to be like Black Friday at the mall—everyone’s going to want to hop on it and book flights to get to Europe ASAP.
+Think about it: once popular destinations reopen, it’s going to be like Black Friday—everyone’s going to want to hop on it and book flights to get out of town ASAP.
 If you want to take advantage of cheap deals while you plan travel for 2021, book early.
 We recommend booking around or before March/April if you want to take advantage of flexible airline policies while also “beating the rush” for airline tickets once the vaccine makes its way to the general public and (hopefully) begins to open up the world again.

 Your travel plans may still be far off, but now’s a good time to make sure you’re all set to go once travel starts back up again.
 Some things we’re doing right now to make sure we’re good to go later this year: